Gun laws of Australia: Compliance with National Firearms Agreement

-A 2017 study commissioned by Gun Control Australia claimed that Australian states had significantly weakened gun laws since the National Firearms Agreement was first introduced, with no jurisdiction fully compliant with the Agreement.
+A 2017 study commissioned by Gun Control Australia found that Australian states had significantly weakened gun laws since the National Firearms Agreement was first introduced, with no jurisdiction fully compliant with the Agreement.
 For example, many states now allow children to fire guns under strict supervision and the mandatory 28 day cooling-off period required for gun purchases has been relaxed, with no waiting period for purchasers who already own at least one gun.
 New South Wales also allows the limited use of moderators via a permit even though they are supposed to be a prohibited weapon.
 No state or territory has outlined a timeframe for achieving full compliance with the National Firearms Agreement.

-A recent study Commissioned by Gun Control Australia stated that in the past 20 years, the number of hunters, sporting shooters, and licensed gun owners in Australia has declined, while the total number of firearms has increased.
+A 2019 study commissioned by Gun Control Australia stated that in the past 20 years, the number of hunters, sporting shooters, and licensed gun owners in Australia has declined, while the total number of firearms has increased.
 Despite extensive gun law reforms following the 1996 Port Arthur massacre, the number of privately owned firearms in Australia has increased.
 As of the latest available data, there are over four million registered firearms nationwide—25% more than in 1996—and nearly one million firearm licenses issued across states and territories.
 NSW has the most guns, with 1,125,553 registered firearms, followed by Queensland with 1,076,140 registered firearms.

-State-specific Changes
+State-specific changes

 Queensland developments (2024–2025)

 In June 2024, Queensland enacted a Firearm Prohibition Order (FPO) scheme under the Community Safety Act, empowering police to temporarily prohibit individuals deemed "high‑risk" from possessing, using, or acquiring firearms, and to conduct compliance searches on their person, vehicles, or residence.

 As of July 2025, amendments to the Explosives Act 1999 require electronic verification of firearms licences before any small-arms ammunition sale, whether in-store or online, aiming to enhance regulatory compliance.

 A black market gun crisis in Queensland came to light in early 2025, with over 3,000 firearms reported stolen in the previous five years and more than 2,000 still missing.
 In 2024–25, police revoked 870 firearm licences due to disqualifying factors (e.g., domestic violence, mental health concerns), and launched Operation Whiskey Firestorm—a crackdown on illicit firearm ownership.

 3D‑printed firearms are increasingly being found in Queensland, prompting concerns about legal loopholes.
-Unlike NSW and Tasmania, Queensland currently does not criminalize downloading or producing illicit firearm blueprints, increasing vulnerability to unregistered homemade weapons.
+Unlike NSW and Tasmania, Queensland currently does not criminalise downloading or producing illicit firearm blueprints.

-In mid‑2025, the state made "Jack’s Law" permanent, mandating police powers to use handheld scanners (“wanding”) in all public places—without warrants and with only senior officer approval—to detect weapons.
+In mid‑2025, the state made "Jack's Law" permanent, mandating police powers to use handheld scanners ("wanding") in all public places—without warrants and with only senior officer approval—to detect weapons.
 Over 100,000 individuals were scanned, resulting in 2,800 charges and over 1,000 weapons seized during the trial period.

 Western Australia

-Firearms Act Reforms (2024–2025)
+Firearms Act reforms (2024–2025)

-In December 2024, WA passed sweeping reforms to its firearms legislation, becoming one of the strictest in Australia.
+In December 2024, Western Australia passed sweeping reforms to its firearms legislation, becoming one of the strictest in Australia.
 Effective 31 March 2025, these include: